Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 An express-compatible middleware is included and adds those extras on top :
  - automatic creation of AppGrid client instances, attached to the responses for further use
+ - automatically passes the requester's IP onto AppGrid calls for analytics and geolocated services
  - automatic reuse of the deviceId through cookies (can be customized to use anything else based on requests)
  - automatic reuse of the sessionKey through cookies (can be customized to use anything else based on requests)

+Note when you use the middleware, you should also [configure Express to handle proxies correctly](http://expressjs.com/en/4x/api.html#trust.proxy.options.table) as we rely on the IP it gives us.

+For instance: `app.set('trust proxy', ['loopback', 'linklocal', 'uniquelocal'])`

 ## Examples
 Refer to the `examples-es6.js` file for comprehensive examples that cover all of the APIs exported by this module.